isomerpages/ura-lkywcp/_about/0-about-the-prize.md

 The Prize is co-organised by the [Urban Redevelopment Authority Singapore](https://www.ura.gov.sg/) (URA) and the [Centre for Liveable Cities](https://www.clc.gov.sg/) (CLC).
 The Prize Secretariat sits within URA.

-#### **Visual identity**

-The Prize's logo and visual identity is based on the 'ring' symbol commonly used to represent cities on world maps and in atlases.
-It is designed by [H55 Studio](https://www.h55studio.com/portfolio/lee-kuan-yew-world-city-prize/), an award-winning design and communication consultancy based in Singapore.

 #### **Prize partners**

 The Prize is proud to partner leading international organisations and think tanks to bring mutual benefits and cross-collaborations: